 Community Elder Mistreatment & Abuse Prevention Program (CEMAPP)

-CEMAPP is a collaboration between the Carter Burden Center and One Stop Senior Services developed to combat the growing problem of elder abuse.
-With the Burden Center serving as lead agency, we assist individuals over 60 years of age that reside above 59th Street from the East River to the Hudson River.
+CEMAPP was developed to combat the growing problem of elder abuse throughout Manhattan.
+The Carter Burden Center for the Aging, in collaboration with Jewish Association Serving the Aging (JASA), assists individuals over 60 years of age who reside in Manhattan as well as Roosevelt Island.
 CEMAPP is partially funded through the New York City Department for the Aging.

 What is Elder Abuse and Mistreatment?

 Financial Abuse/Exploitation: Illegal or unethical use of cash, credit cards or other assets.

 Psychological Mistreatment: Insults, threats, name calling, isolating or controlling behavior.